 It was decided that I needed an emergency operation to form a permanent Ileostomy.
 This happened in June 2012 where my stoma bag called ‘Bob’ (aka ‘Bob the knob’) was born.
 The surgeons said he saved my life and that I wouldn’t have been here if it wasn’t for him.
 Even though at this moment it’s causing me huge problems it is better than the alternative.
 I know it sounds funny naming my stoma bag but it is so important.
 In naming the stoma this allows an emotional and personal connection to help, accept and love this new part of you.

 In late 2012 a neurologist got involved and was adamant that I had ‘Autonomic Neuropathy’.
 He chased the referral to the UK specialist Autonomic Unit at the University Collage of London Hospital in central London where I ended up being admitted and having lots of weird and wonderful tests done on me.
-Eventually I got the diagnosis that I fitted under the umbrella term of Autonomic Neuropathy (Dysautonomia) but the specific type I have has no name and is similar to Autonomic Failure and Multiple System Atrophy (MSA) The relief I felt, hearing that all of this wasn’t in my head and there was a reason my organs were failing was indescribable.
+Eventually I got the diagnosis that I fitted under the umbrella term of Autonomic Neuropathy (Dysautonomia) The relief I felt, hearing that all of this wasn’t in my head and there was a reason my organs were failing was indescribable.